mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 >
 > apologies for the delay, the Best we can offer at the moment is \[...\] for delivery 28.08.2023 in the PI4/2GB

-I re-read it several times hoping desperately to identify some date format for "28.08.2023" that didn't mean I'd be waiting eight months for my next Raspberry Pi order.
+I re-read it several times, hoping desperately to identify some date format for "28.08.2023" that didn't mean I'd be waiting eight months for my next Raspberry Pi order.
 Unfortunately, that's exactly what it meant.

 We still have standing Raspberry Pi orders through May 2023, so this isn't a death blow, but we'll have to survive the final three months with no Pi shipments at all.